 An early effort to establish skiing as a sport in New Zealand took place in 1909 when Captain Head and Lawrence Earle introduced skis among the guides at Mount Cook.

-The South Island’s first ski club was formed in Christchurch, called the Canterbury Winter Sports Club.
+The South Island’s first ski club was formed in Christchurch in 1929, called the Canterbury Winter Sports Club.
 The first competitions between New Zealand and Australia began in the 1930s.
 Federated Mountain Clubs set up a ski sub-committee in 1931 and then a Ski Council in 1932 to organise these events.

 An independent New Zealand Ski Association was established in 1954.

+Ski Racing New Zealand was incorporated in 1994 .
 In 2010 Snow Sports NZ took over from Ski Racing NZ.